The Learning Cycle as an Instructional Model

 Over the years many people have used the learning cycle and adapted it by changing the names of the third phase, and adding additional phases.
 The diagram below shows the cycle with an exploration and invention phase and four of the more common names of the third phase: discovery, expansion, application, and extension.

-See a comparison of Karplus learning cycle to three models (4E Learning Cycle, 5 E Learning Cycle & Common Knowledge Construction Model) along with the relationship of each phase to a constructivist learning theory and instructional purposes and variables that effect learning.
+For a comparison of Karplus's learning cycle to the 4E Learning Cycle, 5 E Learning Cycle & Common Knowledge Construction Model to the relationships of each phase of a constructivist learning theory, the instructional purposes, and variables that effect learning.

 Exploration